What is Big Sunday?

 Feel free to visit Who We Help, on our website.
 You’ll find a list of the many nonprofits we’ve worked with on Big Sunday Weekend and throughout the year.
 Most of these great groups offer volunteer opportunities all year long.

-Volunteering over one weekend is great, but what about the other 363 days in the year?
+Volunteering over one month is great, but what about rest of the year?

-We are proud to note that Big Sunday Weekend serves as a catalyst for many of our volunteers to continue to help our nonprofit partners throughout the year.
+We are proud to note that A Month of Big Sundays (formerly Big Sunday Weekend) serves as a catalyst for many of our volunteers to continue to help our nonprofit partners throughout the year.
 (Some of them have even joined the board of groups they first helped on Big Sunday Weekend!)
-But for some people, helping out just one day a year, whether it’s on Big Sunday Weekend, or some other time, is what they can do.
+But for some people, helping out just one day a year, whether it’s during A Month of Big Sundays, or some other time, is what they can do.
 And, for the record, we think that’s great, too.